 For this review, I put The SM7 to the test, comparing it to my studio workhorse, the Rode NT2-A large diaphragm condenser (LDC) microphone.
-In addition to the audio recordings of that comparison, I recorded my voice both with and without the SM7's supplied A7WS windscreen, which Shure describes as being "for close-talk applications, such as voice overs or radio announcements."
+In addition to the audio recordings of that comparison, I recorded my voice both with and without the SM7's supplied A7WS detachable windscreen, which Shure describes as being "for close-talk applications, such as voice overs or radio announcements."

 This made it much easier for me to see my computer screen when speaking into the mic as it hung from my desk boom stand.
-See figure 2.
+See the picture above.
 It's pretty hard to see around my side-address Rode LDC mic, with its mandatory pop-filter.

 Anyway, I was anxious to record my voice with the SM7, so I wrote a quick script so I could record the exact same thing with both mics and all the different configurations of the SM7.

 Below are all the recordings I made for this review.
 I highly recommend listening to them with headphones if you can.
 That will allow you to hear subtle differences more clearly.
 Pay particular attention to the p-pops in all the recordings.

 First I recorded as I normally do - using my rode NT2-A on cardioid setting with an sE Electronics metal pop filter.
 Below is what that sounded like: